rism-digital/verovio-reference-book/_book/05-toolkit-reference/04-toolkit-options.md

 ### Base short options

 All of the base options are short options in the command-line version of the toolkit.
-Most of them are command-line options that have no direct corresponding JSON key / value.
+Most of them are command-line only and are not used in the JavaScript or Python toolkits.

 {% include options/0-base.md %}